Please enable Javascript.

 This process only works if the ID.me or Login.gov email address in the sign-in process is the same as your IPP account email address.

 To access IPP, each individual user must have their own account.
-Group email addresses should not be used once MFA is enabled because account access is provided based on verification of your email address.
+Group email addresses should not be used because account access is provided based on verification of your email address.

 When creating an ID.me or Login.gov account, you will be required to confirm your email address.
 Confirming your email address certifies that you are the owner of the email address you provided.
 You will also be asked to set up multi-factor authentication to secure your account.
 After you set up MFA for your ID.me account, to sign in, you will enter your email address and password, and confirm your sign-in using the MFA method you choose.
 This will require you to have access to a smartphone, landline without extension, or a tablet.